-There’s no doubt that a school of brightly colored guppies flitting around your tank makes a beautiful display that’s the perfect complement to your betta’s spectacular looks.
+There’s no doubt that a school of brightly colored guppies flitting around your tank makes a beautiful display that perfectly complements your betta’s spectacular looks.
 But are guppies and bettas a marriage made in heaven or a potential nightmare?

-On the face of it, guppies are peaceful fish that should get along fine with your betta, unless he’s especially aggressive.
-However, there are lots of considerations to take into account, not just temperament.
+On the face of it, guppies are peaceful fish that should get along fine with your betta unless he’s especially aggressive.
+However, there are many considerations to consider, not just temperament.

 Let’s find out more in our in-depth guide to keeping guppies with your betta fish.

-Guppies are a great species for the beginner fish-keeper to have in their tank.
+Guppies are a great species for beginner fish-keeper to have in their tank.

-Guppies are tropical freshwater fish that originate from South America and are members of the Poeciliidae family.
-There are almost 300 species of guppy, but the one that you’ll see in many hobbyists’ fish tanks is the Poecilia reticulata, or Common Guppy.
+There are almost 300 species of guppy, but you’ll see one in many hobbyists’ fish tanks: the Poecilia reticulata, or Common Guppy.

 Guppies typically live from one to three years, given the right tank conditions.

-Guppies come in myriad different colors and sizes, and many have diversely shaped tails too.
+Guppies come in various colors and sizes and have diversely shaped tails.